Limited-time pricing: all paid plugins €19. Effects Bundle €59. No coupon needed. Shop now →

 Overview

-Plugin type Hard-knee VCA-style compressor
+Plugin type Three-band hard-knee VCA-style compressor

 Use cases Drum bus, bass, vocal bus, mix bus, parallel compression